Peugeot Type 54

 The Peugeot Type 54 was an all-new model made in 1903.
 Producing 250 units in less than a year, it was Peugeot's first considerable production effort.
-Front-engine design with rear-wheel drive, made possible by adriveshaft, was in its second year of use at Peugeot.
+Front-engine design with rear-wheel drive, made possible by a driveshaft, was in its second year of use at Peugeot.
 The National Museum of New Zealand; Te Papa, has a "Type 54" on static display.

 With a new 652 cc engine, 5 bhp was available.
 The Type 54 was a lightweight, compact runabout that seated two, which meant a maximum speed of 40 km/h.